 Of course, some of the own goals at Euro 2020 can’t be attributed to football’s data revolution and subsequent stylistic developments at all.
 By far the two most comical have been Slovakia goalkeeper Martin Dubravka’s borderline slam-dunk in their 5-0 group stage thrashing at the hands of Spain, and Pedri’s 50-yarder for Spain against Croatia in the last 16, helped in no small part by ‘keeper Unai Simon’s, er, relaxed demeanour (a beautiful tribute to Gary Neville and Paul Robinson’s infamous mix-up against the same opponents 15 years ago, it must be said).

 🚨 Stop scrolling and watch this! 🚨This is one of the most bizarre own goals you will 𝐞𝐯𝐞𝐫 see! 😱#CROESP | #ITVFootball | #Euro2020 pic.twitter.com/Waz7297HS8June 28, 2021

-Whether they dry up now or some poor sod goes and claims the dubious honour of taking the tally into double figures for the first time in major tournament history, Euro 2020 is unlikely to be surpassed on the own goals front.
+Whether they dry up now or not, Euro 2020 is unlikely to be surpassed on the own goals front.
 And whatever the science (or otherwise) behind it, the madness of the last few weeks feels almost reassuringly befitting of football in the time of Covid-19.
 Own Goals to bag the winner in the final and bring it home, anyone?

 Subscribe to FourFourTwo today (opens in new tab) and get a FREE England Euro 96 shirt!